yashmadan123/mslearn-openai/Instructions/Labs/07-content-filters-azureOpenAI.md

 8. Observe the output, which should hopefully indicate that the request to be racist and derogative is not supported.
 This prevention of offensive output is the result of the default content filters in Azure OpenAI.

-### Task 3: Explore content filters
+### Task 4: Explore content filters

-Content filters are applied to prompts and completions to prevent potentially harmful or offensive language being generated.
+In this task, you will apply content filters to prompts and completions to prevent the generation of potentially harmful or offensive language.

 1. In Azure OpenAI Studio, view the **Content filters** page from the left navigation menu.
-2. Select **Create content filter** and review the default settings for a content filter.
+2. Select **Create customized content filter** and review the default settings for a content filter.

     Content filters are based on restrictions for four categories of potentially harmful content: